dacer250/test/README.md

 test
 ====

 This is a test repos .
-Inhere ,content should be encrypted and can only be seen by given password
+Inhere ,content should be encrypted and can only be seen by given password.